ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 Replace Show a custom prompt that links to sign-up

-Common pattern: keep the header "Sign Up to See Phone" button visible as a sign-up driver, but still Hide or Mask the digits row so logged-out viewers can't read the number elsewhere on the page.
+Common pattern: keep the header "Sign Up to See Phone" button visible as a sign-up driver, but Hide or Mask the digits row so logged-out visitors can't read the number elsewhere on the page.

 CTA card

-The CTA card is the only piece the engine actually renders itself — everything else is BD's native rendering with overlays.
-Six fields control its content:
+The CTA card is the only piece the engine renders itself — everything else is BD's native content with overlays on top.
+Seven fields control its content:

 Field Default Use